 Connections FROM Verizon

 Verizon-ordered Access provides Layer 2 connections from Verizon SDI to your Equinix Fabric port, Network Edge virtual device, or to another service provider over Fabric.
-In order to create the connection, Verizon issues you an a-side service token, which you redeem when creating the connection.

 This documentation specifically covers creating the connection from a Verizon-issued service token.
 If you are connecting TO Verizon from your Equinix infrastructure see Connections TO Verizon.